How to Send Books to Kindle with Calibre: A Step-by-Step Guide in 2025

 You can use any email.
 But different email domains should be set in different ways in "Email Server" section.
 Here's a demonstration using Gmail.

-Step a: Authorize your sender's email address on Amazon
+Step One: Authorize your sender's email address on Amazon

 Go to amazon.com.
 On the right side of the navigation bar, find "Account & Lists", open the drop-down menu, and select "Content & Devices".